Ys-sudo/axel-blog/src/pages/index.md

   description: >
     Serwer na razie nie działa jutro dzwonimy do merlina
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A close-up of a paper filter filled with ground placeholdere
-    image: /img/products-grid3.jpg
+    image: /img/og-img.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: A green cup of a placeholdere on a wooden table
-    image: /img/products-grid2.jpg
+    image: /img/og-img.jpg
   image3:
-    alt: Coffee beans
+    alt: placeholdere beans
-    image: /img/products-grid1.jpg
+    image: /img/og-img.jpg
 ---